ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_apps/serial_terminals_README.md

         TrailerFile trailer;
     };
     ```
+1. You may need to make the sender wait a bit after sending each file packet.
+    1. Depending on the baud rate and processing speed of the recipient (ie: if the baud rate is too high and/or the processing speed of the recipient too slow), you may need to make the sender delay a small amount after sending each file chunk packet, to give the receiver time to process the new packet, including computing the hash, ensuring the packet is valid, etc.
 1. Since each packet contains the `file_size`, the `i_file` index at which point in the file this data begins, and the `num_bytes` of the file sent in this packet, the remote serial device receiving the file can easily know when the while file has been received.
     1. If it ever detects a corrupted or missing packet, it will send a NAK packet to the sender to indicate where it needs the sender to begin sending again, and then it will pick up from there, reconstructing the file with the newly-received data.